c4tch/Salesforce-Apex-Test-Framework/README.md

 # A Salesforce Apex Unit Test Framework for Agile Teams

+## Important notice for performance
+Since API v 43, Salesforce has been seeing CPU issues with describe calls.
+In order to work around this, optimisations have been made to this code (you can see these in the CPU Improvement branch recently merged).
+Describe calls are still used however, and it is resommended that the critical update in Spring '20, "Use Improved Schema Caching" is enabled in your org.

+More information can be found in this KB  article: https://success.salesforce.com/issues_view?id=a1p3A000001RXBZQA4&title=sobjecttype-getdescribe-and-sobjectfield-getdescribe-increase-apex-cpu-consumption-in-api-version-44

 ## About
 This project provides a test framework for for Apex unit tests on the Salesforce lightning platform.
 The framework provides a scaffold for automating and reusing test data to make the development lifecycle more predictable and efficient.